Observe-l/Msc_course/EE5103/CA3/A0232935A-LiuWeihao-CA3-EE5103.md

 ![Q1-plot](./Q1-plot.png)

 As we can see, the output signals are almost same.
-But  after we canceled the process zero, the input signal is much smaller than the other.
-So we'd like to cancel the zeros.
+But  after we canceled the process zero, the input signal is biger than the other.
+Because if we want cancel the zero, we need to add a zero.
+So, the process which don't cancel the zero is better.

 <div STYLE="page-break-after: always;"></div>